 Take a Higher Rate on a Bad Credit First Time Home Buyer Loan

 If your credit score is too low to get the best rates, there is nothing wrong with taking a higher interest rate.
-You may have to pay that higher rate for a year or two until your credit is improved.
+You may have to take a bad credit first time home loan and pay that higher rate for a year or two until your credit is improved.
 Then, once your score is higher, you can refinance and get a lower interest rate.

 Many mortgage experts expect the interest rates to stay quite low for the foreseeable future.
 Even though the Fed has raised rates three times in the last 18 months, first time home buyer mortgage rates have not changed a great deal.

 Talk to a First Time Home Buyer Mortgage Lender